-New and beginning farmers are able to receive education, experience and support from the Agricultural Land Based Training Association (ALBA).
+New and beginning farmers are able to receive education, experience and support from the Agricultural Land Based Training Association (ALBA), and if they also wish they can read the Get Educated Online’s Pluralsight Review and decide whether they want to get educated online or not.
 Graduates of the Farmer Education Course (PEPA) can then move on to agricultural related careers or continue a farming association for up to 5 incubator years where they can rent farm land, at the 100-acre facility in Salinas, California.

 ALBA is a training program that helps low income farm workers and others learn how to become farmers.
 New farmers begin with a series of classroom courses and on-hands training, and graduate to farming their own piece of land on the farm.
 Eventually these new graduates hope to become successful farmers.